ruby/typeprof/doc/doc.md

 When a container abstract value is read from an instance variable, an update operation against it will be respected to the instance variable.

-Currently, Type Profiler has some limitations about container instances (because of performance).
+Currently, TypeProf has some limitations about container instances (because of performance).

 * If you put a container type into a key of hash object, the key is replaced with `untyped`.
 * The maximam depth of nested arrays and hashs is limited to 5.